niko-achilles/opentelemetry-playground/README.md

 ![Components Diagram](./diagram.png)

-This is a `Fullstack` example of Opentelemetry in Javascript, `Javascript in Browsers` and `Node.js`
+This is a `Fullstack` playground of Opentelemetry in Javascript, `Javascript in Browsers` and `Node.js`

 The playgound is made with :sparkling_heart: in order to `learn` and `do`.